I'm both amused and impressed by news of the S&S Stalker.

-There's more at the link, including several more photographs.
+There's more at the link, including a picture of the strange-looking craft.